Scott Muni: Career

 A bizarre exchange occurred on October 6, 1975, when a hostage-holding bank robber in lower Manhattan called Muni on the air and engaged him in a conversation about the robber's often nonsensical demands.
 The robber requested to hear the Grateful Dead, and the two peppered their post-hippie speech with discussions of Bob Dylan music and the like.
 Muni helped to keep the robber calm, and hours later the situation was resolved, and the robber captured, without any casualties.
 (Some Muni obituaries credit this incident as having been an inspiration for the film Dog Day Afternoon, but the film was based on a different, 1972 incident, and had already been out in theaters for a couple of weeks by the time of the Muni episode.)

 Muni specialized in playing records from up-and-coming, or sometimes just-plain-obscure, acts from the United Kingdom on his weekly Friday "Things from England" segment.
 He also hosted the syndicated radio programs Ticket to Ride and Scott Muni's World of Rock.

 Muni often referred to "we interviewed so and so," making reference to himself and either "Black" Earl Douglas or another producer.
 Indeed, Muni was friendly with many of the musicians whom he played, and they would often stop by the studio to visit on-air.
 He played poker in the studio with the Grateful Dead, and he would let Emerson, Lake & Palmer browse the station's huge record library and put on whatever they liked.
 An oft-related story tells that he was interviewing Jimmy Page when the guitarist suddenly passed out from the aftereffects of the Led Zeppelin lifestyle.
 Muni calmly put on a record, revived Page, and completed the interview on the studio floor.

 Muni was close to John Lennon and his family.
 After Lennon's murder he vowed to always open his show with a Lennon or Beatles record, a pledge that he kept for the balance of his career, often playing a "Beatles block".

 In addition to radio broadcasting, Muni also did voice-over work for radio and television; the most known were a commercial for Rolaids antacid ("How do you spell relief?") and promos for Monday Night Football.
-He also voiced episodes of NBC's Friday Night Videos during 1985–86 and promos for ABC Sports which included boxing events on Wide World of Sports, the USFL on ABC, the Pro Bowlers Tour, the Sugar Bowl, the 1994 Stanley Cup Playoffs & Auto Racing including the Indy 500.
+He also voiced episodes of NBC's Friday Night Videos during 1985–86 and promos for ABC Sports which included boxing events on Wide World of Sports, the USFL on ABC, the Pro Bowlers Tour, the Sugar Bowl, the 1994 Stanley Cup Playoffs, and auto racing, including the Indy 500.
 His voice is also heard giving the introduction on the 1971 live albums Chicago at Carnegie Hall and Melanie at Carnegie Hall.